 The Golden Age of Digital Signal Processing

-It happens that one of the newest and most efficient technologies of our time, Digital Signal Processing has a solution to this problem of measuring memory.
-Jones recognized that Digital Signal Processing offers a solution to the quantification of the memory of risk for long and short periods.
-By using long periods (4- or 8-years) of security returns as digital signals, the memory related to time intervals can be accurately measured and incorporated into the portfolio theory model as time interval dependent risk estimates.
-This new Digital Portfolio Theory not only remembers effects that happened on an annual basis but also remembers events that occurred on quarterly, six month, 2-year and 4-year ( and even 8-year) basis.
-In addition, the Digital Portfolio Theory model remembers the effects of events on risks that were not related to regular calendar, or yearly events.
-This non-calendar memory is unrelated to regular time intervals and therefore can not be used to benefit timing decisions.
+It happens that one of the newest and most efficient technologies of our time, Digital Signal Processing (DSP) has a solution to this problem of measuring memory.
+Jones recognized that Digital Signal Processing offers a solution to the quantification of the risk memory for long and short periods.
+By using long periods (four-years or eight-years) of security returns as digital signals, the memory related to harmonic time interval mean-reversion risks can be accurately measured and incorporated into the portfolio theory model.
+This new Digital Portfolio Theory (DPT) not only remembers mean-reversions that happened on an annual basis but also remembers the risk from events that occurred on quarterly, six month, 2-year and 4-year ( and even 8-year) bases.
+In addition, the Digital Portfolio Theory model remembers the effects of events on risks that were not related to regular calendar, or seasonal events.
+Jones proposed that this non-calendar memory is unrelated to regular time intervals and therefore cannot be used to benefit timing decisions.
 Markowitz’s Modern Portfolio Theory added a dimension of risk to the return maximization problem that allowed the diversification decision to be quantified.
-Jones’ Digital Portfolio Theory is a mathematical model that adds the dimension of memory to the dimensions of risk and return.
-Additionally, the Digital Portfolio Theory model offers a rational framework for basing portfolio decisions that are dependent on the point in time and on the holding period of the investor.
+Jones’ Digital Portfolio Theory is a mathematical model that adds the dimensions of memory measured by mean-reversion risks.
+The Digital Portfolio Theory model offers a rational framework for basing portfolio decisions that are dependent on the point in time and on the holding period of the investor.

 The Father of the Digital Age of Finance

 If Markowitz is the father of Modern Portfolio Theory, Jones is the father of Digital Portfolio Theory.
 As Modern Portfolio Theory suggested the CAPM, an equilibrium pricing relationship for all assets based on a linear relation to their betas.
-Digital Portfolio Theory also implies an equilibrium model based on a linear relationship to multiple betas related to the strength of memory effects at multiple time periods.
+Digital Portfolio Theory also implies an equilibrium model based on a linear relationship to multiple mean-reversion betas at multiple periods lengths.
 This model is concisely presented in Dr. Jones’ 1992 textbook and these calendar Betas are used in the Portfolio Selection System software package available at portfolionetworks.com.

 Milton Friedman Rejected the Field of Operations Research

 The economist Milton Friedman’s objected that the Markowitz, Modern Portfolio Theory model was “not math, it’s not economics, and its not even business administration”.
 Friedman’s criticism also implicated Koopmans and the field of linear programming and operations research.
 This comment has been repeated to Professor Jones many times and continues to this day.
 Initially Modern Portfolio Theory generated relatively little interest.
 In fact the portfolio theory of Markowitz was not taught in graduate courses until the late 60’s and then only at a few select universities.
 One of the biggest drawbacks of Modern Portfolio Theory was that it required a quadratic programming solution.
 The Markowitz model contained a large number of nonlinear terms so that specialized software was required to find the recommended portfolio.
-Today practical commercially available software to find the Markowitz efficient frontier from large universes is still not available to the average investor.
-Dr. Jones has made the new Digital Portfolio Theory financial optimization software PSS available to the investment industry.
-Digital Portfolio Theory unlike Modern Portfolio Theory is a completely linear model that maximizes return subject to multiple risk constraints.
+Today practical commercially available software to find the Markowitz efficient frontier from large universes is available to institutional investors but not to the average investor.
+Dr. Jones has made the new Digital Portfolio Theory financial optimization software PSS Rel 2.0 available to the average investor.
+Digital Portfolio Theory unlike Modern Portfolio Theory is a completely linear model that maximizes return subject to multiple mean-reversion risk constraints.
 Digital Portfolio Theory does not require a specialized algorithm to find the optimal portfolio.
-Because of the facility with which Digital Portfolio Theory allows constraints to be added, the PSS software package includes an efficient new method of fundamental analysis as well.
-The stochastic portfolio network optimization model because it is linear can accommodate very large asset and liability universes.
-The flow in these portfolio networks is a monetary flow.
-It will be possible to construct and solve for optimal monetary flow in portfolio optimization models that have millions, or even billions of assets and liabilities.
+Because Digital Portfolio Theory is linear, additional constraints can be added, the PSS Rel 2.0 software package allows fundamental analysis criterion to be added to the optimization.
+The stochastic portfolio network optimization model, solved using DPT is linear and can accommodate very large asset and liability universes.
+The flow in portfolio networks is a monetary flow.
+The linear DPT model makes it possible to construct and solve for optimal monetary flow in portfolio optimization models that have millions, billions, and possibly trillions of assets and liabilities.
 Thus economy wide portfolio networks are a real possibility.
-Ironically Friedman’s monetarists may in the end utilize the very operations research methodologies they had rejected earlier.
+Ironically Friedman’s monetarists may in the end utilize the Jones stochastic portfolio network model on an economy wide basis.

 The Unexpected Consequences of Digital Portfolio Theory